Boeing C-17 Globemaster III: Royal Canadian Air Force

-The Canadian Forces had a long-standing need for strategic airlift for military and humanitarian operations around the world.
-It had followed a pattern similar to the German Air Force in leasing Antonovs and Ilyushins for many requirements, including deploying the Disaster Assistance Response Team to tsunami-stricken Sri Lanka in 2005; the Canadian Forces had relied entirely on leased An-124 Ruslan for a Canadian Army deployment to Haiti in 2003.
+The Canadian Armed Forces had a long-standing need for strategic airlift for military and humanitarian operations around the world.
+It had followed a pattern similar to the German Air Force in leasing Antonovs and Ilyushins for many requirements, including deploying the Disaster Assistance Response Team (DART) to tsunami-stricken Sri Lanka in 2005; the Canadian Forces had relied entirely on leased An-124 Ruslan for a Canadian Army deployment to Haiti in 2003.
 A combination of leased Ruslans, Ilyushins and USAF C-17s was also used to move heavy equipment to Afghanistan.
 In 2002, the Canadian Forces Future Strategic Airlifter Project began to study alternatives, including long-term leasing arrangements.

-On 5 July 2006, the Canadian government issued a notice of intent to negotiate with Boeing to procure four airlifters for the Canadian Forces Air Command (Royal Canadian Air Force after August 2011).
-On 1 February 2007, Canada awarded a contract for four C-17s with delivery beginning in August 2007.
-Like Australia, Canada was granted airframes originally slated for the USAF to accelerate delivery.
-The official Canadian designation is CC-177 Globemaster III.

-On 23 July 2007, the first Canadian C-17 made its initial flight.
-It was turned over to Canada on 8 August, and participated at the Abbotsford International Airshow on 11 August prior to arriving at its new home base at 8 Wing, CFB Trenton, Ontario on 12 August.
-Its first operational mission was to deliver disaster relief to Jamaica following Hurricane Dean that month.
-The last of the initial four aircraft was delivered in April 2008.
-On 19 December 2014, it was reported that Canada intended to purchase one more C-17.
-On 30 March 2015, Canada's fifth C-17 arrived at CFB Trenton.
-The aircraft are assigned to 429 Transport Squadron based at CFB Trenton.

-On 14 April 2010, a Canadian C-17 landed for the first time at CFS Alert, the world's most northerly airport.
-Canadian Globemasters have been deployed in support of numerous missions worldwide, including Operation Hestia after the earthquake in Haiti, providing airlift as part of Operation Mobile and support to the Canadian mission in Afghanistan.
-After Typhoon Haiyan hit the Philippines in 2013, Canadian C-17s established an air bridge between the two nations, deploying Canada's DART and delivering humanitarian supplies and equipment.
+On 14 April 2010, a Canadian CC-177 landed for the first time at CFS Alert, the world's most northerly airport.
+Canadian Globemasters have been deployed in support of numerous missions worldwide, including Operation Hestia after the 2010 Haiti earthquake, providing airlift as part of Operation Mobile and support to the Canadian mission in Afghanistan.
+After Typhoon Haiyan hit the Philippines in 2013, CC-177s established an air bridge between the two nations, deploying Canada's DART and delivering humanitarian supplies and equipment.
 In 2014, they supported Operation Reassurance and Operation Impact.